choubisanikhil/Dead-Skull-Readme/README.md

 : Plants
 : Coins

 * Specific Tasks >
 : Dark Beast Have To Bust All The Zombies And Bloody Skull With A Gun.
 The Gun Is Operate By The Enter Key And Target The Zombies With Arrow Keys.
-Avoid All Rocks And Plants From Jump With The Space Key.Get More And More Coins From The Mayor Of The City.
+Avoid All Rocks And Plants From Jump With The Space Key.
+Get More And More Coins From The Mayor Of The City.

 * Functions >